C-Script/AutoGuide/README.md

 # AutoGuide
-this a mobile application for a well-known old gyptian
+this a mobile application for a well-known old Egyptian characters recognition ,and providing information about each character